Classification: tyrosine kinase inhibitor

 Less common but important side effects can include:

-- Vision Changes: While receiving afatinib, some patients may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
+- Vision Changes: While receiving afatinib, you may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
 Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.

 - Liver Toxicity: This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.